rowanam/ml-mildew-detection-cherry-leaves/README.md

 It was noted during the images study that there may be some qualitative differences between the images of each class in the provided dataset.
 The differences observed include:

-- Powdery mildew leaves seem to point upward more often, while healthy leaves point up or down
+* Powdery mildew leaves seem to point upward more often, while healthy leaves point up or down
+* Potential differences in background or image quality.
+This was seen in -
+    - visual inspection of the images
+    - plotting the difference between the average of the healthy and the average of the powdery mildew leaf images.
+In the individual plots, you can observe that the background of the healthy leaf images is on average lighter than in powedery mildew leaf images.
+Consequently, the difference plot of the two average images displays some light around the edges of the leaf shape.
-- Potential differences in background or image quality.
-This was seen in visual inspection and also during analysis of variability in the images, where healthy leaf images displayed higher variability than powdery mildew leaves, contrary to expectations.
-Furthermore, there were significant differences in the distributions between the two classes, and these distributions became more similar when the background was mostly removed from the analysis.
+    - analysis of variability in the images, where healthy leaf images displayed higher variability than powdery mildew leaves, contrary to expectations.
+Furthermore, there were significant differences in the distributions between the two classes, but these distributions became less different when the background was mostly removed from the analysis.

-While this is not conclusive evidence of a quality problem in the dataset, it is an indication that there is a potential issue.
+While this is not conclusive evidence of a quality problem in the dataset, it is an indication that there could be an issue.
 The model should continue to be evaluated for performance on real-time data, and if prediction accuracy becomes lower, this would be an avenue to explore.

 ## Unfixed Bugs